-When people attach our self-esteem, this can cause us to become angry.
-Ever have that hairstyle that just doesn’t fit into the office setting, and your coworkers let you know?
-Being laughed at, called names, and experiencing putdowns are examples of when our self-esteem is attacked.
+When our self-esteem is threatened, we will be rightly angry.
+Ever have that hairstyle that you personally love but just doesn’t fit into the office setting, and your coworkers don’t beat the bush about it?
+Being laughed at, called names, bullying, and experiencing putdowns are examples of when our self-esteem is attacked.
 These attacks don’t have to be intentional; they just have to be there.
+Sometimes, our perception of getting mistreated will make us feel the same way when someone mistreats us intentionally.
+Many biracial children or BIPOC children experience these attacks.

-Many biracial children experience these attacks.
-They are already struggling with their identity of where they fit in more so than the average teen.
-Many biracial teenagers experience much in the way of ‘subtle’ ridicule in our schools.
-Unfortunately, this bullying leads many of our children to commit suicide.
-An attack on our self-esteem often happens when people want us to fit into their world and will not accept that we have a world, too.
-Everyone has a culture that should be celebrated and not ridiculed, put down, or made to try to fit into a certain societal norm.
+This mistreatment adds to their ongoing struggle with their identity of where they fit in.
+Many biracial/BIPOC teenagers experience much in the way of ‘subtle’ ridicule or discrimination in our schools.
+There’s also systemic discrimination that a lot of BIPOC awaken to when they first go to school.
+Unfortunately, this bullying affects our children’s self-worth, makes them depressed, and sometimes leads to suicide.
+An attack on our self-esteem often happens when people want us to fit into their world and don’t accept that we have a world of our own, too.
+It happens whenever people try to deny our individuality.
+Everyone has a culture that should be celebrated and not ridiculed, put down, or subjected to conforming to certain societal norms.

+Reflection Prompts

+List three ways you incorporate faith into your daily life.
+How do they strengthen your walk with God?

+Reflect on a time when living out your values brought joy or clarity.

+Write about how the "Fruit of the Spirit" is evident in your life.
+Which fruits do you want to nurture more?

+Chapter: 10

+Sermon

 II Corinthians 5:1-9

 For We know that if the earthly tent We live in is destroyed, We have a building from God, an eternal house in heaven, not built by human hands.
 Meanwhile, We groan, longing to be clothed instead with our heavenly dwelling, because when We are clothed, We will not be found naked.
 For while We are in this tent, We groan and are burdened because We do not wish to be unclothed but to be clothed instead with our heavenly dwelling so that what is mortal may be swallowed up by life.
 Now, the one who has fashioned us for this very purpose is God, who has given us the Spirit as a deposit, guaranteeing what is to come.
 Therefore, We are always confident and know that as long as We are at home in the body, We are away from the Lord.
 7 For We live by faith, not by sight.
 We are confident, I say, and would prefer to be away from the body and at home with the Lord.
 So We make it our goal to please him, whether We are at home in the body or away from it.